mrmoxon/mrmoxon.github.io/_posts/2024-24-10-emergence.markdown

 At the heart of this perspective lies the concept of emergence --- when novel patterns and properties arise from complex systems that did not exhibit those properties before.
 Given its profound implications, and how it feels like the closest thing to magic that science can admit, emergence is a concept that flies surprisingly under the radar even within academia.

 Emergence describes the creation of new behaviours that seem to transcend the sum of their parts, and it succinctly describes the causal chain from the formation of matter to human abstraction.
-Lets quickly map this in accordance to Nick Lane's [Life Ascending](https://nick-lane.net/books/life-ascending-the-ten-great-inventions-of-evolution/) (see [[1]](#ref-1) for a detail timeline):
+Let's quickly map this in accordance to Nick Lane's [Life Ascending](https://nick-lane.net/books/life-ascending-the-ten-great-inventions-of-evolution/) (see [[1]](#ref-1) for a detailed timeline):

 1. Distribution of mass energy → spacetime curvature (Unlock: <b>gravity</b>).